-Her suggestions, published on the Age-Friendly Advisor, offers seven ways to reduce this burn-out.
+Her suggestions, published on the Age-Friendly Advisor, offer seven ways to reduce this burn-out.
 The first one may seem simple but is often overlooked.
 Asking for help might seem common sense, but often the caregiver wants to take responsibility to avoid others from being burdened.
-Sometimes there is no help being offered, but if you don't ask, you don't know.
+Sometimes no help is offered, but if you don't ask, you don't know.

 Thinking Ahead Makes Sense for Family and Finances

-Planning for the financial costs and burdens of aging should be an essential part of your retirement planning.
-For many people, affordable Long-Term Care Insurance will offer you the guaranteed tax-free benefits that give you access to your choice of quality care when you need it.
+Planning for the financial costs and burdens of aging should be part of a comprehensive retirement plan.
+For many people, affordable Long-Term Care Insurance will offer guaranteed tax-free benefits that give you access to your choice of quality care when needed.
 You will have a choice of care in any setting, including your own home.

-You can ease the stress and burden family caregivers face by dealing with the issue before it becomes an issue.
+You can ease family caregivers' stress and burden by dealing with the issue before it becomes an issue.
 Your family and pocketbook will thank you.

 About the Author